joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/29/opinion/haley-stevens-michigan-democrats.html

 **Judge Orders Trump to End Efforts to Kill Hudson Tunnel Funding**\
-`Federal judge says that the administration’s attempts to block money for the $16 billion rail project were “flagrantly” illegal.`\
+`A federal judge says that the administration’s attempts to block money for the $16 billion rail project were “flagrantly” illegal.`\
 https://www.nytimes.com/2026/06/29/nyregion/hudson-tunnel-trump-funding-judge-ruling.html

 **California Hopes to Speed Up Election Results With $40 Million Infusion**\